Sonnet 255

 Above that which low life forms should possess?

-Triumphs fair won through diligent finesse?
+What triumphs won through diligent finesse?

-All wealth accrued through ill begotten gain,
+All wealth accrued through ill-begotten gain,

-All merit worn so weaved from black deceit,
+All merit worn, so weaved from black deceit,

-All pleasure buoyed by other people’s pain,
+All pleasure bought by other people’s pain,

 All efforts greased by gall and greed complete.

-Scurvy dung beetle metering out it’s time
+Scurvy dung beetle, metering out it’s time—

 Each day that ball of refuse larger grows;

-Living off earth’s dirt and filth and grime,
+Living off earth’s dirt and rankest grime,

 Prisoner of the only life it knows.